-The performance factor for the 2018 PSUs was 91%.
-Performance was assessed using performance conditions and goals that were set in 2018, at the time of the grant, in line with our board-approved business plan.
+The performance factor for the 2019 PSUs was 84%.
+Performance was assessed using performance conditions and goals that were set prior to 2019, at the time of the grant, in line with our board-approved business plan.
+See the table below for a detailed breakdown of how this score was calculated.